- Contact Us

 - The non-Slavic language requirement should be completed before the beginning of the sixth semester of the program

-- The doctoral dissertation should be fully drafted by the end of the students fifth year of study.
+- The doctoral dissertation should be largely drafted by the end of the student's fifth year of study.

 For more details, please consult "Ph.D.
 Degree Requirements".